cakwok/Autonomous-Driving/6. PID Control/readme.md

 ![image](https://user-images.githubusercontent.com/21034990/227677040-d2c6a13e-592f-4516-ab59-d3f5f6cd2783.png)

 #### PID controller for throttle and steer
-PID controller is a control loop feedback system to regulate a processes.
-It calculates error functions between the desired and actual variables, and regulates the output by weighting with a proportional factor of the error, accumlated error over time, and rate of change of the errors.
+PID (proportional–integral–derivative) controller is a control loop feedback system to regulate a processes.
+It calculates error functions between the desired and actual variables, and regulates the output by weighting a proportional factor of the error(proportional), accumlated error over time(integral), and rate of change of the errors(derivative).

 The error function of throttle is about the vehicle velocity which is defined as